shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ### 3.5.
 Click
 The *click* appears as a single vertical line in a spectrogram and sounds, like the name suggests, as a very brief click.
 In practice, depending on spectrogram configuration settings, a *click* may occupy two or more adjacent time-frames.

-Note that each of the above five acoustic events are "simple" or "singular" events.
-The remaining two kinds of acoustic event are said to be composite, that is, they are composed of more than one acoustic event but the detection algorithm is designed to pick them up as singular events.
+Note that each of the above five acoustic events are "simple" events.
+The remaining two kinds of acoustic event are said to be composite, that is, they are composed of more than one acoustic event but the detection algorithm is designed to pick them up as a single event.

 ### 3.6.
 Oscillations
 An oscillation is the same (or nearly the same) syllable (typically whips or clicks) repeated at a fixed periodicity over several to many time-frames.